spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/7-batch/2-sftp-to-jdbc.md

                       cpu: 500m
 ```

-After editing the configmap, delete the Data Flow server pod to force it to restart then wait for it to restart.
+After editing the `configmap`, delete the Data Flow server pod to force it to restart.
+Then wait for it to restart.

-### Verify maximum concurrent task executions is enforced.
+### Verify that the Maximum Concurrent Task Executions is Enforced

 The task launcher sink polls the input destination.
-The polling period adjusts according to the presence of task launch requests and also to the number of currently running tasks reported via the Data Flow server's `tasks/executions/current` REST endpoint.
+The polling period adjusts according to the presence of task launch requests and also to the number of currently running tasks reported through the Data Flow server's `tasks/executions/current` REST endpoint.
-The sink queries this endpoint and will pause polling the input for new requests if the number of concurrent tasks for the task platform is at its limit.
+The sink queries this endpoint and pauses polling the input for new requests if the number of concurrent tasks for the task platform is at its limit.
 This introduces a 1-30 second lag between the creation of the task launch request and the execution of the request, sacrificing some performance for resilience.
-Task launch requests will never be sent to a dead letter queue because the server is busy or unavailable.
+Task launch requests are never sent to a dead letter queue because the server is busy or unavailable.
 The exponential backoff also prevents the app from querying the server excessively when there are no task launch requests.

-### Monitor the task executions
+### Monitor the Task Executions

 Tail the `task-launcher` container logs.